JuliaLinearAlgebra/MatrixDepot.jl/README.md

 Input options:

-(type), n::Int: the dimension of the matrix, n is a power of 2
+(type), dim: the dimension of the matrix, n is a power of 2

 ['inverse', 'orthogonal', 'eigen']
 ```